 “Yeah, that’s not best practices for mature fucking.
 Sorry.”

-“Who gives a flying fuck about practices.
+“Who gives a flying fuck about best practices.
 We got off three times in about twenty minutes.
 Gotta be a record.”
 He grabs me and I get a morning kiss.
 We’re setting new firsts left and right.

 “That song.” he notes.
 “We should change it to ‘We are fucking gods’.”